-Units can only use movement once in this phase (but can use Reactive Interception after moving).
+Units can only use movement once in this phase (but can use Reactive Interception to move again).

 Naval units that use half or less of their MA can be marked Standby during this phase, indicating their eligibility to move during the Offensive Phase.
+Including Subs.